apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 * [Customize enhance](Customize-enhance-trace.md) Trace methods based on description files, rather than write plugin or change source codes.
 * Plugin of Spring Cloud Gateway 2.1.x in optional plugin folder.
 Please only active this plugin when you install agent in Spring Gateway.
 * Plugin of [Play Framework](https://www.playframework.com/) 2.6+ (JDK 1.8 required & Scala 2.12/2.13) in optional plugin folder.
 Please only active this plugin when you install agent in [Play Framework](https://www.playframework.com/).
+* Plugin of Spring Transaction in optional plugin folder.
+The reason of being optional plugin is, many local span are generated, which also spend more CPU, memory and network.

 ## Bootstrap class plugins
 All bootstrap plugins are optional, due to unexpected risk.
 Bootstrap plugins are provided in `bootstrap-plugins` folder.